jkmigiro/take-home-tana-test/README.md

 java Question1_LongestString
 ```
 5. Test cases are included in TestCases.java.
 Compile and run them similarly like in the previous example.
+6. Additionally, you can also compile and run `Main.java` which will run the test cases.